koriaf/parks-bce-integration-bookable-things/api.rst

 Bookable delete
 ~~~~~~~~~~~~~~~

-.. http:delete:: /bookables/(bookable_id)/
+.. http:delete:: /products/(product_id)/

   Payload: none.

   Returns: empty response with 204 code or 4xx error message.

-  In case of no reservations created the bookable and all its slots are deleted.
+  In case of no reservations created the product and all its slots are deleted.
-  In case of at least one reservation (including not confirmed) present the bookable
+  In case of at least one reservation (including not confirmed) present the product
-  is marked as "is_archived" and will not be shown in the bookables list by default,
+  is marked as "is_archived" and will not be shown in the products list by default,
   but it's possible to display archived as well.
-Archived bookables can't accept any more reservations.
+Archived products can't accept any more reservations.

 Slots